 I'm sitting down to write this and I haven't eaten lunch yet and I just want to pull this warm, autumn bowl of pasta out the screen and get it into my belly.
 Like NOW.
 Sorry, I tend to get a little hangry before lunch.
 But seriously, this pasta is for all of you fall lovers, you pumpkin fanatics, you apple cider admirers, for those of you who can claim Thanksgiving as your favorite holiday.
 I hear you, I feel you, I got you.

 Make this this weekend and then make it again for Thanksgiving.
-You're people will thank you.
+Your people will thank you.
 Oh and -pro tip- the pasta can be made ahead and frozen.
-Its time to up your pasta game and your fall game.
+Its time to up your pasta game this fall!

 recipe after the jump...